 - How To Select The Right Property Management Companies?

-If a construction company ensures that their employees only work with ANSI and OSHA approved products, then they not only meet the legal safety standards, they have also made a clear commitment to improving the security and safety of their staff.
+If a construction company ensures that their employees only work with ANSI and OSHA-approved products, they meet the legal safety standards and have also made a clear commitment to improving the security and safety of their staff.